 If a connector is required for an application that isn’t in the ACL, 3Insys can develop it.
 API adapters support the REST, SOAP, XML, gPRC, and GraphQL protocols.

-RBPA drives operational efficiency throughout the company by enabling manual business processes to be automated quickly and easily.
+RPA drives operational efficiency throughout the company by enabling manual business processes to be automated quickly and easily.
 Business processes are automated using a point-and-click graphical menu or using an intelligent process recorder.

-RBPA supports on-premises, cloud, or hybrid architectures, all major web browsers, HTML5, Java, Microsoft, .NET, WPF, Silverlight, Citrix, Terminal Emulation, and OCR engines.
+RPA supports on-premises, cloud, or hybrid architectures, all major web browsers, HTML5, Java, Microsoft, .NET, WPF, Silverlight, Citrix, Terminal Emulation, and OCR engines.

 The Cross System Integrator provides users with independence and control by ”decoupling” the applications from the application vendors.
 Once connected to the XSI , users can configure data flows between applications without involving the application vendors.
 In addition, Application Decoupling provides the freedom to add or remove applications at any time since the business logic and data flow configurations are centralized in the XSI , not in the applications.